OpenGammaProject/Open-Gamma-Detector/REFERENCE.md

 ### Can I use a plastic scintillator?

 No, these cannot be used for gamma spectroscopy except in some edge cases.
-Generally, they have much worse efficiency and performance than your typical inorganic scintillator, like NaI(Tl) or LYSO.
+Generally, they have much worse efficiency than your typical inorganic scintillator, like NaI(Tl) or CsI(Tl), and extremely poor energy resolution.

-### Can I use the non-voltage reference firmware and vice versa?

-Yes, this doesn't affect the performance at all.
-The only readings that uses the reference voltage value is the temperature sensor and the supply voltage reading.
-These will be unusable if the setting is wrong, but are not used in any way for the spectroscopy functions.

-### How do I change the x-axis from the ADC channels to energy (keV)?
+### How do I calibrate the device?

 You have to get a material with at least two known gamma peaks and calibrate the detector using these two peaks.
-Otherwise it is not possible.

-### todo

-todo
+In the Gamma MCA calibration tab you select the two peak ADC channels and assign their gamma-ray energy.

+Ideally you want to use three peaks distributed evenly over your whole energy range to use the best calibration.